Memorial Hall to the Victims in the Nanjing Massacre

-The outdoor exhibits all vividly represent grief and indignation, life and death.
+The outdoor of Memorial Hall to the Victims in the Nanjing Massacre exhibits all vividly represent grief and indignation, life and death.
 Statues, group sculptures and relief carvings stand solemnly among green pines and cypresses, together with the monument upon which is engraved the dates of the tragic events '1937.12.13 - 1938.1' while two marble walls are engraved with the name of the hall and ' 300,000 Victims '.
 Three large groups of carved reliefs and seventeen small tablets upon which the major sites and historical facts of the massacre are carved, surrounded by withered trees and cobblestones, the wall upon which the names of the victims are listed and the atonement tablet, together form a permanent and moving record of the bloody tragedy.

 |Innocent civilians were brutally |

 slaughtered in mass

 Experiences of the past, if not forgotten, are a guide for the future.
 The attribution of blame for war and its consequences serves to sustain hatred.
-The hall was not built as a sign of indignation but a lasting memorial to the victims and a warning of history.
+The Nanjing Massacre Memorial Hall was not built as a sign of indignation but a lasting memorial to the victims and a warning of history.
 The memorial hall and the historical materials it contains present themselves as iron proofs on the inhuman crimes the Japanese troops ever committed.
 Such behaviours as altering textbooks and fabricating lies to distort the history sound ridiculous and finally will be proved futile.
 The memorial hall presents not only to the Chinese but also to successive generations of the Japanese that only an acceptance and understanding of past wrongs can create a better future for mankind.

-Metro: take metro line 2 and get off at Yunjin Road.
-Take exit 2 and walk westwards to get there.
+1. Take metro line 2 and get off at Yunjin Road.
+Leave from exit 2 and walk westwards to get there.

 Nanjing Bus / Metro Search